LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

+Windlass Remote Control with Chain Counter and SignalK Feed

 This code builds on the work of AK-Hombergers original design.
 In its current format it:

 * Is based on a Wemos D1 Mini (ESP8266) reading pulses from a conventional windlass chain sensor